List of governors of the Duchy of Milan

 The governor of Milan was a political and military office of the Duchy of Milan, the title of the representatives of the foreign sovereigns who held dominion over the Milanese area, substantially from the 16th century until the Unification of Italy.
 The first Spanish Governor was appointed after the death of the last Duke of the House of Sforza, Francesco II.

+Governors during the French period

+The office of Governor, abolished during the earlier period of Visconti rule and later under the Sforza, was reinstated for the brief period of French regency/occupation of the Duchy of Milan between the late 15th century and the first half of the 16th century.

+In this period, governors primarily served as military commanders of the royal garrisons in Milan, resided in the Sforza Castle, and held the title of castellan.